irisnet/irishub/docs/cli-client/keys/list.md

 iriscli keys list
 ```

-After this, you will get all the local public keys with 'address' and 'pubkey' element.
+You'll get all the local public keys with 'address' and 'pubkey' element.

 ```txt
 NAME:	TYPE:	ADDRESS:						            PUBKEY: